 Most recently, her research team have demonstrated for the first time that members of the CLIC family have oxidoreductase enzymatic activity, in addition to being ion channels (PLOS ONE 2015 & Nature Communications 2017).
 Her group are also leading studies into the regulation of CLIC proteins by sterols.
 This work is applying tethered membrane technologies in collaboration with her industry partner, Surgical Diagnostics P/L along with neutron and X-ray reflectometry studies in collaboration with Dr Holt, at the BRAGG Institute, ANSTO.

-Prof Valenzuela is currently a member of the IDEAL Research Hub, funded by the Australian Research Council.
+Prof Valenzuela is currently Director of the IDEAL Research Hub, funded by the Australian Research Council.
 The IDEAL Hub brings together academic researchers and industry partners to focus on improving the sensitivity, selectivity, speed and cost-effectiveness of detecting at low levels in order to develop the next generation of diagnostic and testing devices.

 Prof Valenzuela is recognized as one of the University’s leading Nanobiotechnology researchers.
 Her work with gold nanoparticles has potential application in the treatment of chronic inflammatory diseases by targeting and regulating macrophage cells.
 Working with Professor Cortie from the Institute of Nanoscale Technologies at UTS, they successfully demonstrated the first selective targeting and killing of disease-causing protozoans by photothermal treatment with antibody conjugated gold nanoparticles.
 Her more recent work with Dr Hui Chen has demonstrated a role for gold nanoparticles in the regulation of obesity and metabolic disorders (PLOS ONE, 2013 and Journal of Nanobiotechnology, 2018) .

 Current Lab Group Members:

 Ms Claudia D'Amario